Be free to choose where you want to stay and for how long. Free or low-cost camping will give you options.

 Gas is often used for heating water for showering, cooking, and warmth.

 Lighting is generally 12volt (off batteries) and there are electrical appliances of both 12volt (battery) and 240volt (electricity).
-With larger battery/inverter systems there are now many electrical led lights.
+With larger battery/inverter systems there are now many electrical LED lights.
+If you want more information on solar systems, you can find it here.

 To operate electrical appliances we need to plug them into a power-point.
-This could be at a caravan park or accommodation with power, a generator, or through a large battery/inverter/recharge system.
+This could be at a caravan park or accommodation with power, a generator, or through a large battery/solar/inverter/recharge system.

 Larger generators are heavy and need to be placed where they can be easily accessed, rather than lifted in and out to use.
 Most modern generators are